aquasecurity/starboard/docs/operator/index.md

 In other words, the desired state for the controllers managed by this operator is that for each workload or node there are security reports stored in the cluster as custom resources.
 Each custom resource is owned by a built-in resource to inherit its life cycle.
 Beyond that, we take advantage of Kubernetes [garbage collector][k8s-garbage-collection] to automatically delete stale reports and trigger rescan.
-For example, deleting a ReplicaSet will delete controlee VulnerabilityReports, whereas deleting a VulnerabilityReport owned by a ReplicaSet will rescan that ReplicaSet and eventually recreate the VulnerabilityReport.
+For example, deleting a ReplicaSet will delete controller VulnerabilityReports, whereas deleting a VulnerabilityReport owned by a ReplicaSet will rescan that ReplicaSet and eventually recreate the VulnerabilityReport.